-The eggs for the base of this recipe provide protein along with vitamins B2, B5, B12, choline, iron and selenium while the cheese will boost your calcium and the asparagus fills in the folate, vitamins A and K1, copper and potassium.
+The egg base of this recipe provides protein along with vitamins B2, B5, B12, choline, iron and selenium, the cheese boosts your calcium, and the asparagus amps nutrients with a healthy dose of vitamins A and K1, copper and potassium.

-If you wanted to get a bit fancy you could add lightly cooked bacon, chorizo, mushrooms, leek or any combination of cooked veggies and cheeses like feta, mozzarella, or cheddar.
+If you wanted to get a bit fancy (breakfast for dinner, anyone?), you could add lightly cooked bacon, chorizo, mushrooms, leek or any combination of cooked veggies and cheeses like feta, mozzarella, or cheddar.
 Treat a frittata like a palette for your palate.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.